Scotland v Ireland? What's the best golf trip

 Further afield, and all within just two hours of St. Andrews, are the likes of Gleneagles in Perthshire, whose stunning King’s Course is one of the best inland tracks in Scotland, and the delights of East Lothian, which features the iconic links of Muirfield, Gullane and North Berwick within a short stretch of beautiful coastline.
 These can all be considered among the best courses in the country, if not the World.

 St Andrews has it all… Who can argue?

-Ultimately, St. Andrews is not only the best golfing town on the planet, with great courses and an atmospheric nightlife, but it is also an ideal base to sample many of the other great attractions that continue to draw tens of thousands of golfers from across the globe each year.
+Ultimately, St. Andrews is not only the best-golfing town on the planet, with great courses and atmospheric nightlife, but it is also an ideal base to sample many of the other great attractions that continue to draw tens of thousands of golfers from across the globe each year.

 Scotland’s Best Ever Trip – Here’s the line-up:

-IRELAND: 7 Days in Killarney and South West Ireland
+IRELAND: 7 Days in Killarney & South West Ireland

 Ireland’s South West is renowned for its string of links courses that stretch along the edge of the Atlantic Ocean.
 It starts with the Alister MacKenzie classic, Lahinch, to the north, and embraces Doonbeg, Ballybunion, Tralee, Dooks and the idyllic Waterville, on the Ring of Kerry to the south.
 On Ireland’s southern coastline lies the immaculate Old Head Golf Club, peering down on the ocean from 300-foot cliffs on, a peninsula which resembles a diamond earring in shape… and quality.